GSA/digitalgov.gov/content/events/2019/07/2019-07-23-devops-cop-monthly-meeting.md

 ---
 slug: devops-cop-monthly-meeting
-title: 'DevOps COP Monthly Meeting'
+title: 'DevOps Community of Practice Monthly Meeting'
-summary: 'Overview of HUD’s Real Estate Assessment Center &#40;REAC&#41; IT Team, Program, and Structure and their shift to DevOps&#46;'
+summary: 'Overview of the U.S. Department of Housing and Urban Development's Real Estate Assessment Center &#40;REAC&#41; IT team, program, structure, and their shift to DevOps&#46;'
 featured_image:
   uid:
   alt: ''